mkudija/mkudija.github.io/reading/notes/2018-04-04-The Pleaseures of Reading.md

-# *The Pleasures of Reading in an Age of Distraction* by Alan Jacobs
+Alan Jacobs, *The Pleasures of Reading in an Age of Distraction* (New York: Oxford University Press, 2011), 150.
-2018-04-04

 ## Yes, we can!
 - *How to Read a Book* is all about the *how* of reading, motivated by an insecure drive for self-improvement.
 Jacobs witnesses lots of readers who lack confidence in their reading (5-6)